g002alghisi/WPA3-testing-platform/Test/README.md

         - Using the modified `wifi_enterprise` program revealed that, if no certificate is provided from the beginning, then also a TOD TOFU Policy certificate recieved from the server do not prevents the supplicant from joining successive roue networks.

-# Raspberry Pi 4 B
+### Raspberry Pi 4 wpa_supplicant and NM GUI

 - Personal

     - [x] Test WPA3-Personal: ___oo___
         - There is an option in the network configuration window to select WPA3 Personal.
-            However, even if selecting it, the Raspberry does not connect (?!).
+            However, even if selecting it, the Raspberry does not connect.

     - [x] Test WPA3-Personal SAE-PK: ___oo___